top of page

 In Wichita, most room additions fall between $100,000 and $250,000, depending on size,

-larger, more complex builds, like adding a new master suite or expanding a kitchen, can
+finishes, and scope.
+Smaller projects like a basic new bedroom addition might be lower, while larger, more complex builds, like adding a new master suite or expanding a kitchen, can move higher.

 What Drives the Cost of a Room Addition